clj-kondo/clj-kondo/doc/install.md

     brew upgrade clj-kondo

 Apple's new M1 Silicon computers use the ARM architecture, instead of Intel.
-To use clj-kondo, you'll need to install Rosetta2 and then run homebrew via that:
+To use clj-kondo, you'll need to install Rosetta2:

     softwareupdate --install-rosetta
     <accept the prompt>

+Once Rosetta2 is installed, try the ordinary `brew install`; if that doesn't work, it's possible that you'll instead need to:

     arch -x86_64 brew install borkdude/brew/clj-kondo

 <!-- ## NPM (Linux, MacOS, Windows) -->